bigtangle/server/README.md

 time interval 10 Minutes:

+select number of   blocks pro miner with condition the block is not used for last reward and good rating
+1) select last reward block and get the last height
-select number of  new blocks (rating > 75) pro miner in this interval, coin= number * amount / total add to block
+2) select all blocks with height > last height + all blocks in block coin= number * amount / total add to block with coinbase transaction and the height in the block.